Albert-Gao/veasy/docs/howto.md

 Even better, `step 2` and `step 3` could be simplified by using our powerful `createInitialState()` and `<Veasy>` wrapper.

+> Tip: There is an extra `isFormOK` prop at the root level of `state` to indicate the status of the form according to all the fields defined in the schema.

 Now you get the big picture, let's take 1 minute to learn [how to write a schema](/schema).